San Vito

 Human History

 The Coto Brus region was historically inhabited by the Boruca and Brunka indigenous peoples, whose communities occupied the river valleys and maintained agricultural systems adapted to the humid mountain environment.
 Spanish and early republican colonization of the area was limited by its remoteness and difficult terrain.
-The founding of the town of San Vito in the 1950s by Italian immigrant colonists was a major turning point in the region's history, as it brought organized agricultural settlement and rapid deforestation for coffee cultivation.
-The Italian settlers established the Wilson Botanical Garden (Las Cruces Biological Station), now a world-famous tropical plant collection managed by the Organization for Tropical Studies, which became one of the most significant biodiversity conservation and research centers in the region.
-The wetland predates this settlement period and has been modified by surrounding land use changes.
+The founding of the town of San Vito in the 1950s by Italian immigrant colonists was a major turning point in the region's history, bringing organized agricultural settlement and rapid deforestation for coffee cultivation.
+The Italian settlers also established the Wilson Botanical Garden at Las Cruces Biological Station, located approximately 6 kilometres south of San Vito town and managed by the Organization for Tropical Studies, which became one of the most significant biodiversity conservation and research centers in the region.
+[1] The wetland predates this settlement period and has been significantly modified by surrounding land use changes, including drainage and agricultural encroachment during the expansion of coffee farming.

 Park History

-The San Vito wetland was accorded protection status under Costa Rica's wetland conservation regulations, which recognize freshwater and riparian ecosystems as critical components of the national conservation system regardless of their land area.
-SINAC administers the wetland within the Área de Conservación La Amistad Pacífico, coordinating management with the broader framework of the La Amistad International Peace Park and Biosphere Reserve.
-Protection of the wetland is complemented by the activities of the Wilson Botanical Garden and Las Cruces Biological Station, which conduct research and environmental education in the surrounding landscape.
-The wetland designation reflects Costa Rica's commitment under the Ramsar Convention to protecting internationally significant wetland habitats and the ecological services they provide to surrounding communities.
+The San Vito wetland was accorded protection status by Executive Decree No. 22879 on February 22, 1994, under Costa Rica's wetland conservation regulations, which recognize freshwater and riparian ecosystems as critical components of the national conservation system regardless of their land area.
+[1] SINAC administers the wetland within the Área de Conservación La Amistad Pacífico, coordinating management with the broader framework of the La Amistad International Peace Park and Biosphere Reserve.
+The wetland has experienced significant modification since the 1950s, when airport construction and drainage works associated with the Italian colonization of the Coto Brus valley altered much of its original extent.
+Research has documented that the wetland meets criteria that would qualify it for Ramsar Convention recognition, though it has not been formally designated as a Ramsar site.
+[2]

 Major Trails And Attractions

-San Vito wetland can be accessed in conjunction with a visit to the Las Cruces Biological Station and Wilson Botanical Garden, which is operated by the Organization for Tropical Studies near San Vito town.
-The botanical garden contains one of the most important collections of tropical palms and other plants in the world and offers guided tours of its grounds and adjacent forest.
+San Vito wetland can be accessed in conjunction with a visit to the Las Cruces Biological Station and Wilson Botanical Garden, operated by the Organization for Tropical Studies approximately 6 kilometres south of San Vito town.
+[1] The botanical garden contains one of the most important collections of tropical palms and other plants in the world and offers guided tours of its grounds and adjacent forest.
 Birdwatching in the wetland margins and surrounding secondary forest is excellent, with the San Vito area being renowned among birders for its diversity of tanagers, hummingbirds, and forest interior species.
 The surrounding Coto Brus valley offers hiking, coffee farm visits, and ecotourism opportunities.
-The Wilson Botanical Garden provides the most organized visitor experience in the area, with accommodation, guided tours, and research facilities available.
+The Wilson Botanical Garden provides the most organized visitor experience in the area, with accommodation, guided tours, and research facilities available by advance reservation.

 Visitor Facilities And Travel

-San Vito is accessible from San José by bus or private vehicle via the Pan-American Highway and the Paso Canoas border crossing road, with the journey taking approximately five to six hours.
+San Vito is accessible from San José by bus or private vehicle via the Pan-American Highway and the Paso Real junction, with the journey typically taking approximately five hours.
 The town of San Vito provides hotels, restaurants, and basic services.
-The Las Cruces Biological Station adjacent to the wetland zone offers accommodation and meals for researchers and ecotourists by advance reservation with the Organization for Tropical Studies.
-Local guides and naturalist tour operators in San Vito can arrange birdwatching and nature tours in the wetland and surrounding landscape.
-The area is particularly popular with birders, researchers, and botanists, and infrastructure has been developed accordingly.
-SINAC's local office can provide information on current access arrangements for the formally protected wetland area.
+The Las Cruces Biological Station, located approximately 6 kilometres south of San Vito, offers accommodation and meals for researchers and ecotourists by advance reservation with the Organization for Tropical Studies.
+[1] Local guides and naturalist tour operators in San Vito can arrange birdwatching and nature tours in the wetland and surrounding landscape.
+The area is particularly popular with birders, researchers, and botanists.
+SINAC's local Área de Conservación La Amistad Pacífico office can provide information on current access arrangements for the formally protected wetland area.

 Conservation And Sustainability

-Conservation of the San Vito wetland is conducted within the broader landscape context of the La Amistad Pacífico corridor, which links the wetland to the highland protected areas of the Talamanca range.
-The primary threats are agricultural runoff from coffee and pineapple cultivation affecting water quality, and ongoing pressure from informal settlement on the wetland margins.
-SINAC and the Las Cruces Biological Station collaborate on monitoring programs tracking water quality, bird populations, and amphibian communities.
+Conservation of the San Vito wetland is conducted within the broader landscape context of the La Amistad Pacífico corridor.
+The primary threats are agricultural runoff from coffee and pineapple cultivation affecting water quality, and ongoing pressure from informal settlement and drainage on the wetland margins.
+[1] SINAC and the Las Cruces Biological Station collaborate on monitoring programs tracking water quality, bird populations, and amphibian communities.
 Restoration of riparian vegetation along degraded stream banks is an ongoing priority, with native tree planting supported by the Organization for Tropical Studies.
+The wetland meets recognized criteria for Ramsar Convention listing but has not been formally designated, and expanded international protection status has been recommended by researchers studying the site.
 The wetland benefits from the conservation awareness generated by the proximity of the Wilson Botanical Garden, which draws international researchers and ecotourists whose presence supports local conservation advocacy.

 Visitor Ratings